i2group/analyze/documentation/developer_essentials_example_delps.md

 By its nature, the data load ELP stage example requires you to modify your deployment of the platform.
 Adding an ELP stage to the read side means adding a data store, a web application, and all their accompanying infrastructure.
 You must modify the `topology.xml` file to add the new information, and then redeploy the platform to update it to the new configuration.

+1. Optional: If the development version of the Intelligence Analysis Platform is running, stop the servers from Eclipse.
+2. Open a command prompt as Administrator, and navigate to `IAP-Deployment-Toolkit\scripts`.
+3. Run the following command:

+    ``` {.pre .codeblock}
+    python da-setup.py -t add-delps-data-source -a read -d da-elpsload-filesystem-example
+    ```

+    Important: For successful integration with Eclipse, the value that you provide to the `-d` option must match the name of the example project.

+    When the command runs successfully, it modifies `topology.xml` to add information about a new data source.
+By default, the data source gets the same name as the value that you provide to the `-d` option.

+    The command also creates a Java library that maps from platform-compatible XML to Intelligence Analysis Platform items.
+Unlike in the "data load direct" project, the `add-delps-data-source` target of the `da-setup.py` command automatically determines what schema the deployed platform is using, and performs the necessary configuration.

-1. Open the topology file that represents your deployment of the Intelligence Analysis Platform in an XML editor.
+4. Open the topology file that represents your deployment of the Intelligence Analysis Platform in an XML editor.
 By default, this file is at `IAP-Deployment-Toolkit\configuration\environment\topology.xml`.
-2. Edit the supplied version of the topology file to remove the comment markers that disable the ELP stage.
-You must remove comment markers from five elements:
-    -   The `<iap-data-source>` element with `id="delps-ds-id"`
-    -   The `<database>` element with `id="item2"`
-    -   The `<jms-topic>` element with `id="delps"`
-    -   The `<lucene-index>` element with `id="delps"`
-    -   The `<war>` element with `iap-datasource-id="delps-ds-id"`
+5. In the `<iap-data-sources>` element, find the `<iap-data-source>` element with `id="delps1"`.
+Set the contents of the `<Name>` element to "`DELPS Example`".
+6. In the `<databases>` element, find the `<database>` element with `database-name="delps1"`.
+Set the value of the `host-name` attribute to `"localhost"`.
+Save and close the topology file.

-3. From the same directory as the topology file, open the `credentials.properties` file in a text editor.
+7. In the same directory as the topology file, open the `credentials.properties` file in a text editor.
-4. Edit the file to add credential information for the new "`item2`" database:
+8. Edit the file to add credential information for the new "`delps1`" database:

     ``` {.pre .codeblock}
-    db.item2.user-name=username
-    db.item2.password=password
+    db.delps1.user-name=username
+    db.delps1.password=password
     ```

     The credentials that you provide here must match the other "`db`" properties in the file.

-5. Optional: If the development version of the Intelligence Analysis Platform is running, stop the servers from Eclipse.
-Stop the read-side server, followed by the write-side server.
-6. Redeploy the Intelligence Analysis Platform by running the same commands that you used to deploy the platform originally:
+9. Redeploy the Intelligence Analysis Platform by running the same commands that you used to deploy the platform originally:

     ``` {.pre .codeblock}
     python deploy.py -s write -t deploy-liberty